mazgi/dotfiles/README.md

 ## About

-This is a chain of provisioning scripts for setting up your macOS (and Linux).
+This repository is the scripts and configuration files for the provision of my environment on macOS and Linux.
-But it's adjusted to my own use cases.

-I am glad if you got a good reference for your provisioning.
+That includes tools and settings as below.

+- `.zshrc`, and zsh plugins via [zinit](https://github.com/zdharma/zinit)
+- `.tmux.conf`, and tmux plugins via [tpm](https://github.com/tmux-plugins/tpm)
+- `.vimrc`, and vim plugins via [Vundle.vim](https://github.com/VundleVim/Vundle.vim)
+- (for macOS) `Brewfile` for [Homebrew](https://github.com/Homebrew/brew)
+- recipes like Makefile for setting up those files powered by [cargo-make](https://github.com/sagiegurari/cargo-make)

+The purpose of this repository is to set up my environment for me, Although I am glad if this repository as a useful example when you provision your environment.

 ## How to use